Turing Machines

 Y’all set for a formal definition?

 Remember, from our earlier notes on Automata Theory that machines can be transducers (produce an output) or recognizers (answer yes or no).
+We need a separate definition for each.

 Here is the definition for a transducing TM: